gausby/ecoule-data-handler-key-value-copy/README.md

     var entry = { 'input-key': 'foo' };

     example(entry); // entry is now { 'input-key': 'foo', 'output-key': 'foo' }

+Alternatively a directive can *write* data to an output key.

+    var example = copy({
+        write: 'something',
+        to: 'output-key'
+    });

+    var entry = { };

+    example(entry); // entry is now { 'output-key': 'something' }

+If neither a `write` or `from` command is present in a directive the data handler will throw an exception.
+If both are present in the same directive it will also throw an exception.
+A directive needs at least one.

 ##### `fn`